-GASB Statement No. 60, Accounting and Financial Reporting for Service Concession Arrangements, effective for periods beginning after December 15, 2011, improves financial reporting by addressing issues related to service concession arrangements (SCA's), which are a type of public-private or public-public partnership.
-The county intends to implement the new requirements for the fiscal year 2012-13 financial statements.
+GASB Statement No. 60, Accounting and Financial Reporting for Service Concession Arrangements, effective for periods beginning after December 15, 2011, improves financial reporting by addressing issues related to service concession arrangements (SCAs), which are a type of public-private or public-public partnership.
+The County implemented the new requirements for the fiscal year 2012-13 financial statements.

 GASB Statement No. 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 34, effective for periods beginning after June 15, 2012, improves financial reporting by enhancing guidance for including, presenting, and disclosing information about component units and equity interest transactions of a financial reporting entity.
-The County intends to implement the new requirements for the fiscal year 2012-13 financial statements.
+The County implemented the new requirements for the fiscal year 2012-13 financial statements.

-GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989, FASB and AICPA pronouncements, effective for periods beginning after

-December 15, 2011, incorporates into GASB's authoritative literature certain accounting and financial reporting guidance included in Financial Accounting Standards Board (FASB) Statements and Interpretations, Accounting Principles Board Opinions, and Accounting Research Bulletins of the American Institute of Certified Public Accountants (AICPA) Committee on Accounting Procedure, which do not conflict with or contradict GASB pronouncements.
-The County intends to implement the new requirements for the fiscal year 2012-13 financial statements.
+GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989, FASB and AICPA pronouncements, effective for periods beginning after December 15, 2011, incorporates into GASB's authoritative literature certain accounting and financial reporting guidance included in Financial Accounting Standards Board (FASB) Statements and Interpretations, Accounting Principles Board Opinions, and Accounting Research Bulletins of the American Institute of Certified Public Accountants (AICPA) Committee on Accounting Procedure, which do not conflict with or contradict GASB pronouncements.
+The County implemented the new requirements for the fiscal year 2012-13 financial statements.

 GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources and Net Position, effective for periods beginning after December 15, 2011, provides financial reporting guidance for deferred outflows of resources and deferred inflows of resources.
-The County intends to implement the new requirements for the fiscal year 2012-13 financial statements.
+The County implemented the new requirements for the fiscal year 2012-13 financial statements.